-When we work our personal SWOT (If you haven't done it, I encourage you to go for it), we consider threat as an external factor.
-We do not have direct control, as it may involve changes in laws, technological changes, regulations… but it does have a direct impact on our business and our management.
+When we work our Personal SDSO (if you haven't, I encourage you to prepare it), we consider threat as an external factor.
+We don't have direct control, because these can be changes in laws, technological changes, Regulations… but it does have a direct impact on our activity and our personal brand.

-Among our threats rarely we consider the lack of creativity, but it is certainly the greatest of all.
-It's like a disease inching, when it reaches its peak is already difficult to react.
+Among our threats we rarely consider lack of creativity, but it's certainly the biggest of all.
+It's like a slow-moving disease, when it comes to its peak it's already hard to react.

 Creativity, divine treasure

 Many associate creativity with a great idea, but we actually all apply creativity in routine processes of our daily lives.
 The problem is that creativity is a resource that can be exhausted if we don't remedy it.

 Youth is no longer the divine treasure, now it's creativity.
 Without it bad future awaits us, because it's a fully human trait, a way of thinking that makes us unique and valuable.

 Creativity is not only inspiration, you can work in an organized way.
 In my early years as an independent professional (Jo, how good that sounds) I worked the discipline of the lateral thinking, of the Edward de Bono.
 Stirring the trunk of memories, the first post of this blog, December 2007, was titled Side Marketing: the pleasure of rereading Kotler.

 What threatens our creativity?

 From the perspective of professional skills, the need for specialization has always been defended.
 This is and will be like this.
 But it has its drawbacks.
 Let me present a case I read a few months ago on the blog Branding Insider.